 I guess that feeling stuck, because when my husband and I walked by a bin of spaghetti squash and I casually mentioned picking up some to cook at home, he was all about it.
 Okay, so some people like spaghetti squash.
 I wasn’t stupid for liking it in the first place.
 Really, I do look at myself as a free-thinker, but maybe other people’s opinions do get to me after all!

-With this post I’m making up my mind and declaring spaghetti squash awesome.
+With this post I’m making up my mind and declaring that spaghetti is squash awesome.
 Don’t believe me?
 Make this.
 Drench that sucker in peanut sauce and serve it up with some garlicky sesame broccoli.
 You’ll love it!

 Thai Peanut & Broccoli Stuffed Spaghetti Squash

-- 1 small spaghetti squash about 2 pounds
+- 1 small spaghetti squash, about 2 pounds

 For the Roasted Broccoli

-- 1-2 tsp. sesame oil can sub another vegetable oil
+- 1-2 tsp. sesame oil, can sub another vegetable oil

 - salt and pepper to taste